 Cyber Security Tips

-The four most important steps to protect your business against a cyber threat are:
+These are important steps to protect your computer network against a cyber-attack:

 - “Whitelist” the applications allowed on your system.
 Do not allow employees to install any application they choose.